 Nanak Sach Dhia-yan Sach || Jo Mar Jamey, So Kach Nekach ||1|| (SGGS: 463)

-We all have heard of the story where Guru Nanak and Bhai Mardana visited Sumer Parbat (Sumer mountains) in one of His Udaasis (travels) and had a discourse with Gorakh Nath, the leader of the Siddha yogis at that time.
+We all have heard of the story where Guru Nanak and Bhai Mardana visited Sumer Parbat (Sumer mountains) in one of the Guru’s Udaasis (long travels) and there upon reaching the mountain top, Guru Ji had a discourse with Gorakh Naath, the leader of the Siddha yogis at that time.

-Amongst the many stanzas as depicted in SGGS as well as in Sidh Ghost, two particular stanzas (43 and 44) puts a nail in the wood and vanishes all doubts about who is Guru Nanak’s God.
+Amongst the many stanzas as depicted in SGGS as well as in Sidh Ghostt, two particular stanzas (43 and 44) puts a nail in the wood and vanishes all doubts about who is Guru Nanak’s God is.

 ਕਵਣ ਮੂਲੁ ਕਵਣ ਮਤਿ ਵੇਲਾ ॥